-Find resources you need to help affected individuals claim the Health Coverage Tax Credit (HCTC) or enroll in the 2017 Advance Monthly Payment (AMP) program.
-This 18-minute video presents a synopsis.
+Find resources you need to help affected individuals claim the Health Coverage Tax Credit (HCTC) or enroll in the 2018 Advance Monthly Payment (AMP) program.

 The Health Coverage Tax Credit is a tax credit that pays 72.5 percent of qualified health insurance premiums for eligible individuals and their families.

 Help Affected Individuals Claim the Health Coverage Tax Credit or Enroll in the 2018 Advance Monthly Payment Program